bookingcom/bpfink/README.md

 (password hash is not logged to avoid offline brute force on leaked logs), it also watch for user home directory to detect ssh key injection.
 - Access consumer, just watch __/access.conf__
+- Generic consumer, watches for any existing or new files/directories for any given parent directory

 All consumers hold their own states to keep track of changes and diffing.
 If a difference is spotted, the diff is logged to our stdout in json format.